ShixiangWang/sigflow/README.md

 #### `bt` command

+Bootstrapping analysis was performed to evaluate the stability of signature exposure.
+For a tumor, this analysis firstly resamples mutations based on the observed mutation type (component) frequency and then applies signature fitting to the bootstrapping samples.
+For example, if a tumor harbors 100 mutations and 20 mutations are classified into T[C>T]T, then we resample 100 mutations and the probability to assign these mutation to T[C>T]T is 0.2.
+If we repeat such process many times, we can estimate the confidence interval of exposure of a signature in this tumor.

-> The principle of using bootstrapping analysis for estimating signature exposure instability comes from paper [Detecting presence of mutational signatures in cancer with confidence](https://academic.oup.com/bioinformatics/article/34/2/330/4209996).
+> More details please read paper [Detecting presence of mutational signatures in cancer with confidence](https://academic.oup.com/bioinformatics/article/34/2/330/4209996).

 ```sh
 $ # Assume you have done the clone step